-Packing a shipment may seem simple enough; throw a product in, seal the box/polybag, and you're good to go?
-Not necessarily.
-In this article, we mention tips to keep in mind when packing your product.
+Packing a shipment may seem simple enough; throw a product in, seal the box/polybag, attach your label and you're good to go.
+However, there are some important pieces of information that can get overlooked.
+In this article, we mention tips to keep in mind when packing your shipment.

 What we'll cover: